xiaoMaolaxi/FP4AN/README.md

   than ffmpeg for an libs will generated in ./android/armv7-a,

-  than copy libs to AS_proj/app/libs and heade file to AS_proj/include
+  and copy libs to AS_proj/app/libs and heade file to AS_proj/include